floristream/floristream.github.io/README.md

 `RGB,ID,Label`

 `RGB` is the tone color in hexadecimal format without the `#` symbol.
+This RGB value is used in the CSS context only.
+Therefore, it's safe to use the abbreviated 3-character values, for example: FFF, 000.
 `ID` is the unique file ID on Google Drive (see below).
 `Label` is the text label for the current picture.
+For the sake of simplicity the CSV parser doesn't handle escaping.
+Therefore, the text label should not contain commas.

 For example: